HAKORADev/VODER/Guide.md

 **What It Does:**

-TTS generates speech from text using Qwen3-TTS VoiceDesign.
+TTS generates speech from text using Qwen3‑TTS VoiceDesign.
 You provide a text script and a voice prompt describing the desired voice characteristics, and VODER produces audio of that voice saying that text.

 **How It Works:**

 The VoiceDesign model interprets natural language descriptions to generate appropriate voice characteristics.
-Unlike traditional TTS systems that use pre-recorded voice samples, VoiceDesign creates voices from scratch based on your description.
+Unlike traditional TTS systems that use pre‑recorded voice samples, VoiceDesign creates voices from scratch based on your description.
 This makes it incredibly flexible — you can describe voices that don't exist in any database.

 **Why It's Like That:**